I live in Houston and have worked as a nurse. I have a lifelong passion for traveling, nature, and photography (preferably all together!).

 While the proclamation was difficult to enforce, freed blacks were invited to join the Union's troops.
 Many did, which probably helped shorten the war between the states.
 Union state slaveholders were exempted, as were slaveholders in New Orleans, other nearby parishes, and some territories that had yet to become states.
 Many dates led up to the freedom for all of the slaves in the expanding U.S. and her territories.
 Assigning just one date to emancipation is hard to do.

-- On September 22nd, 1862, the preliminary announcement of what would become the Emancipation Proclamation was first cited.
+- September 22, 1862: The preliminary announcement of what would become the Emancipation Proclamation was first cited.

-- On January 1st, 1863, some 100 days later, the Emancipation Proclamation by President Abraham Lincoln went into effect.
+- January 1, 1863: The Emancipation Proclamation, signed by President Abraham Lincoln, went into effect.

-- On November 1st, 1864, the abolition of slavery officially went into effect in the State of Maryland.
+- November 1, 1864: The abolition of slavery officially went into effect in the State of Maryland.

-- The State of Tennessee followed suit early in 1865.
+- Early 1865: The State of Tennessee officially abolished slavery.

-- On December 6th, 1865, the 13th Amendment to the U.S. Constitution was ratified by a sufficient number of states to go into effect.
+- December 6, 1865: The 13th Amendment to the U.S. Constitution was ratified by a sufficient number of states to go into effect.

 What Is Ashton Villa?